OpenRefine/OpenRefine/CONTRIBUTING.md

 ## Promote OpenRefine

 Promoting OpenRefine is a great way to give back.
 Did you write a tutorial or article about OpenRefine on your blog or site?
 Are you organizing a workshop or presentation for OpenRefine in your city?
-Let us know via our [forum](https://forum.openrefine.org/) or Twitter account ([@OpenRefine](http://twitter.com/OpenRefine)).
+Let us, and the community, know via our [forum](https://forum.openrefine.org/) or social media.
-We will share the news via our monthly update and via our Twitter handle.

 ## Contribute translations